reaganmcf/reaganmcf.com/public/blog_posts/memory-arenas.md

-+++
-title="Memory Arenas - a Rust programmer's best friend" description="As an intermediate Rust programmer, one data structure I find myself using time and time again in my Rust projects is the Memory.
-In other languages, this data structure doesn't have as much usefulness, but I have found it to be a real superstar in Rust." date=2022-06-09

-[taxonomies]
-tags = ["rust", "memory-arenas", "intermediate"] categories = ["programming"]
-+++
+---
+title: "Memory Arenas: A Rust Programmer's Best Friend"

-As an intermediate Rust programmer, one data structure I find myself using time and time again in my Rust projects is the Memory Arena.
-In other languages, this data structure doesn't have as much usefulness, but I have found it to be a real superstar in my Rust projects.
+description: "As an intermediate Rust programmer, one data structure I find myself using time and time again in my Rust projects is the Memory Arena.
+In other languages, this data structure doesn't have as much usefulness, but I have found it to be a real superstar in my Rust projects."
+date: 2022-06-09
+readingTime: 10
+tags: ["rust", "plt", "data-struct"]
+---

 ## What is it?